 - Wait, what platform was that big sales lead on?

-If your team size and product complexity do approach Scale™ though, laden with giant teams and reams of features across a half-dozen platforms, the inconsistencies will eventually get out of hand.
+But if your team size and product complexity do approach Scale™, laden with giant teams and reams of features across a half-dozen platforms, the inconsistencies will get out of hand.

 - A critical customer is angry because sales told them a feature works, but it only works on the platform sales checked.